9.1 Placement and Review of Positions

 If the review results in a position placement to a lower or higher phase, the position and salary will be adjusted to the appropriate family and phase or the salary will be red-circled at its current level if the salary is above the maximum of the new salary range.

-Adjustments as a result of a review will be effective to the first of the month closest to when the request for review was received by Human Resources.
+Adjustments as a result of a review will be effective to the first of the month closest to when the request for review was received by People and Resources.

 9.2 Job Profile